Building Strong, Resilient Communities

 - Since we entered our partnership with Habitat for Humanity, dozens of Travelers volunteers have helped build FORTIFIED Habitat homes, increasing our employees’ knowledge of FORTIFIED Home standards.
 Videos of prior builds can be viewed here.

-- Thousands of our employees have participated in Habitat builds – both FORTIFIED and traditional – driving engagement by doing purposeful work together in our communities.
+- Thousands of our employees have participated in Habitat builds – both FORTIFIED and traditional – driving engagement by working together to strengthen our communities.

 - In addition to its positive impact on communities, these partnerships benefit both Travelers and the insurance industry by increasing the number of resilient homes in vulnerable communities.